westewest/Plugfest2019/README.md

 Demonstration of IEEE P21451-1-6 for 2019 IEEE IES IECON PlugFest
 ====

+In this plugfest2019, the main concept of this demonstration is Use 1451-1-6 with MQTTv5 over Edge AI and IoT.

+===

 IEEE P21451-1-6 Working Group (WG) Development Meeting on STANDARD FOR A SMART TRANSDUCER INTERFACE FOR SENSORS, ACTUATORS AND DEVICES – MESSAGE QUEUE TELEMETRY TRANSPORT (MQTT)FOR NETWORKED DEVICE COMMUNICATION.

 IEEE P21451-1-6 is included in IEEE 1451 Standards family.
 An event, IEEE 1451 Standards Plugfest, is achieved at INTEROP 1451, IECON '18.
 The objectives are as follows.